coveo/source.coveo.com/_posts/2017-11-28-randomizer-as-a-component.md

                                           randomField: IFieldOption,
                                           maximumRandomRange: number): void {
     const randomNumber = Math.floor(Math.random() * maximumRandomRange);
-    // Create a ranking expression, shifting every randomField value to a random number, and wrapping them with the maximum range.
+    // Creates a ranking expression, shifts every randomField value to a random number, and wraps them with the maximum range.
     // This ensures that we have different results every time. const rankingFunction: IRankingFunction = {
       expression: `(@${randomField} + ${randomNumber}) % ${maximumRandomRange}`,